-5.5 Computer reader
+5.11 Computer reader

-Where a candidate requires a computer reader (and approval for the arrangement has been granted by Access arrangements online), it is strongly recommended that a non-interactive electronic (PDF) question paper is ordered via Access arrangements online or accessed via the awarding body's secure extranet site.
+- a.
+Where a candidate requires a computer reader (and approval for the arrangement has been granted by Access arrangements online), it is strongly recommended that a non-interactive electronic (PDF) question paper is ordered via Access arrangements online or accessed via the awarding body's secure extranet site within 60 minutes of the awarding body's published starting time for the examination.
 Printing directly from a PDF of the question paper will ensure better print quality and reduce the possibility of human error when collating and stapling.
-(Please check awarding bodies' websites for further quidance.)
+(Please check awarding bodies' websites for further guidance.) - b.
 Alternatively, the centre may open the question paper packet in the secure room within 90 minutes of the awarding body's published starting time for the examination.
-Prior permission is not required.

-- 5.6 Where an awarding body has granted approval for a Language Modifier, he/she may have access to the question paper 60 minutes prior to the awarding body's published starting time for the examination in order to prepare. - 5.7 Where the SENCo has granted the candidate a Communication Professional and/or a Live Speaker: - a) the Communication Professional may have access to the question paper 60 minutes prior to the awarding body's published starting time for the examination in order to prepare; - b) the Live Speaker may have access to the transcript of the Listening examination 60 minutes prior to the awarding body's published starting time for the examination in order to prepare.
+Prior permission is not required. - 5.12 Where an awarding body has granted approval for a Language Modifier, they may have access to the question paper 60 minutes prior to the awarding body's published starting time for the examination to prepare.

+5.13 Where the SENCo has granted the candidate a Communication Professional and/or a Live Speaker:

+- a. the Communication Professional may have access to the question paper 60 minutes prior to the awarding body's published starting time for the examination to prepare; - b. the Live Speaker may have access to the transcript of the Listening examination 60 minutes prior to the awarding body's published starting time for the examination to prepare.

-A reader and/or a scribe is not allowed access to the question paper prior to the starting time for the examination in order to prepare.
+A reader and/or a scribe is not allowed access to the question paper prior to the starting time for the examination to prepare.

-- 5.8 Where confidential materials such as live assignments need to be opened in advance of the examination and held for use over an extended period, strict precautions must be taken to safeguard them after they have been opened or downloaded from an awarding body's secure extranet site: - a) they must only be issued at the time of the assessment and must be collected at the end of the assessment session; - b) they must not be removed from the centre and when not in use must be kept secure under the conditions described in section 3; - each copy must be checked prior to the examination to ensure that it is clean and free from pen or pencil annotations or amendments; - d) live assessment material must not be used as practice material for any qualifications. - 5.9 Centres should consult the JCQ Notice to Centres Instructions for conducting GCSE & GCE Modern Foreign Languages & Irish Listening examinations: CD players, MP3 players, laptops, tablets and digitising listening material which may be downloaded from the JCQ website:
+- 5.14 Where confidential materials such as live assignments need to be opened in advance of the examination and held for use over an extended period, strict precautions must be taken to safeguard them after they have been opened or downloaded from an awarding body's secure extranet site: - a. they must only be issued at the time of the assessment and must be collected at the end of the assessment session; - b. they must not be removed from the centre and when not in use must be kept secure under the conditions described in chapter 3; - c. each copy must be checked prior to the examination to ensure that it is clean and free from pen or pencil annotations or amendments; - d. live assessment material must not be used as practice material for any qualifications. - 5.15 Centres should consult the JCQ Notice to Centres Instructions for conducting GCSE & GCE Modern Foreign Languages & Irish Listening examinations: CD players, MP3 players, laptops, tablets and digitising listening material.